killy971/hpc-coveralls/README.md

 #### --coverage-mode

 As Coveralls doesn't support partial-line coverage yet, hpc-coveralls currently converts hpc coverage data into line based coverage data, which is the only format supported at the moment.
-The `--coverage-mode` option allows to configure how the coverage data is converted into Coveralls format, based on your needs.
+The `--coverage-mode` option allows to configure how the coverage data is converted into Coveralls format, based on your needs.<br/>
 Below are the two modes currently available, with an explanation of what the hit count values mean.

 `--coverage-mode=AllowPartialLines` (default):